ahmadalauddin/shipsterx-postex-shipping-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Unofficial plugin for hassle-free PostEx consignment creation from existing WooCommerce orders.
+Hassle-free PostEx consignment creation from existing WooCommerce orders.
 Transform any received order into a PostEx shipment with one click - no need to re-enter customer details, addresses, or order information.

 == Description ==

-This unofficial plugin transforms your WooCommerce store with direct PostEx shipment creation from existing orders.
+ShipsterX transforms your WooCommerce store with direct PostEx shipment creation from existing orders.
 Eliminate the hassle of re-entering customer information by creating PostEx consignments directly from your received WooCommerce orders with a single click.

 = 🚚 One-Click Shipment Creation =
 Create PostEx orders directly from WooCommerce order pages with an intuitive modal interface.
 Edit customer details, shipping addresses, and order information before submission.